mher/flower/README.rst

 .. image:: https://img.shields.io/pypi/v/flower.svg
     :target: https://pypi.python.org/pypi/flower

-Flower is a web based tool for monitoring and administrating Celery clusters.
+Flower is an open-source web application for monitoring and managing Celery clusters.
+It provides real-time information about the status of Celery workers and tasks.

 Features
 --------

 - Real-time monitoring using Celery Events

-    - Task progress and history
+    - View task progress and history
-    - Ability to show task details (arguments, start time, runtime, and more)
+    - View task details (arguments, start time, runtime, and more)
-    - Graphs and statistics

 - Remote Control
     - View worker status and statistics
     - Shutdown and restart worker instances
     - Control worker pool size and autoscale settings